Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 number of null values in these columns is returned.
 Metric definition does not require additional parameters:
 `params` should not be set.

+Metric is reversible. **By default, `reversed` parameter is set to `true`, i.e. error collection logic is reversed by default.**
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns are NON-null.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns are null.

 All distinct values metrics are defined in `nullValues` subsection.

-Metric increment returns `Failure` status for rows where some values in the specified columns are null.

 ### Empty Values Metric